freenas/freenas-docs/userguide/vms.rst

    Disk Device

-:guilabel:`Browse` to the created zvol, then set the :guilabel:`Mode`.
+Select the created zvol from the drop-down list, then set the :guilabel:`Mode`.

 *AHCI* emulates an AHCI hard disk for best software compatibility.
 *VirtIO* uses paravirtualized drivers and can provide better